staples-sparx/StaplesLabs.github.io/who-we-are.md

 the way.

 We also focus on great results, rather than on rules or on process.
-So, as long they can demonstrate great results, each team gets a lot of freedom in how it operates and in its technical choices.
+As long they can demonstrate great results, each team gets a lot of freedom in how it operates and in its technical choices.

 Being result-oriented also means that we measure what we do, look at the data, and surrender quickly to evidence when we are wrong.
-We are not afraid of being mistaken and change the course of action along the way, based on facts.
+We are not afraid of making mistakes and changing our course of action, based on the data.

 Finally, another benefit of basing decisions on facts & data is that it makes hierarchy and roles completely irrelevant.
-The most junior person in the team can win a debate with the head of the office.
+The most junior person in the team can win a debate with the head of the Lab.

 ### Freedom to Excel